pjrebsch/finity/README.md

 ## Installation

-There are 3 official variants of this package available from https://npmjs.com
+There are 3 official variants of this package.

+### Officially Supported Frameworks

+For React apps, install [`@ghostry/finity-reactjs`](https://www.npmjs.com/package/@ghostry/finity-reactjs).

-For React and Solid applications, install [`@ghostry/finity-reactjs`](https://www.npmjs.com/package/@ghostry/finity-reactjs) or [`@ghostry/finity-solidjs`](https://www.npmjs.com/package/@ghostry/finity-solidjs) directly.
+For Solid apps, install [`@ghostry/finity-solidjs`](https://www.npmjs.com/package/@ghostry/finity-solidjs).

 These are intended to work out-of-the-box for those frameworks using their built-in reactivity features.

+### Other Frameworks

 For other frameworks, you can implement a custom integration using [`@ghostry/finity-core`](https://www.npmjs.com/package/@ghostry/finity-core).

+Or submit an issue to request support be added.

 ## Guide